Tom Godek

 Thomas Godek (born c.
 1965) is an American college football coach.
+He is the offensive line coach for Westfield State University, a position he has held since 2025.
 He was the head football coach for Southern Connecticut State University from 2014 to 2024.
 He also coached for American International.
 He played college football for Southern Connecticut as an offensive lineman.